unbit/jwsgi-rack/README.md

 Install
 =======

-Be sure to have at least uWSGI 1.9.12, and build it with JWSGI support
+Be sure to have at least uWSGI 1.9.12 (if it is still not released use the code from github), and build it with JWSGI support

 (you need python and java/jni development headers)